-- 15. For example, paragraph 80 in SFFAS 47 acknowledges that federal entities can have related party relationships with organizations that should be disclosed, especially if those relationships are of such significance that it would be misleading to exclude.
-Where an entity involved in a P3 arrangement or transaction is determined to be a disclosure entity or a related party under SFFAS 47, the respective disclosure requirements of both SFFAS 47 and SFFAS 49 should be coordinated. - 16.
-Typical steps in coordinating P3 disclosures with disclosures required by SFFAS 47 include identifying the entities involved in the P3 arrangement or transaction (for example, private partners or SPVs) and determining for each identified entity in the P3 whether it is a consolidation entity, disclosure entity, or related party under SFFAS 47.
-For related parties, disclosures are required only where related party relationships are of such significance to the reporting entity that it would be misleading to exclude information about such relationships.
-For any disclosure entities or related parties, related disclosures should be coordinated with P3 disclosures. - 17.
-If a private entity is consolidated and thus treated as being part of the overall reporting entity's general purpose federal financial reports, does SFFAS 49 apply? - 18.
-No. The disclosure requirements of SFFAS 49 would not apply to P3e entities that are consolidated.
+- 17. If a private entity is consolidated and thus treated as being part of the overall reporting entity's general purpose federal financial reports, does SFFAS 49 apply? - 18.
+No. The disclosure requirements of SFFAS 49 would not apply to P3 entities that are consolidated.
 Consolidation of a P3 entity aggregates its discrete financial amounts and presentation of information with the individual financial amounts and information of all the organizations that constitute a single economic reporting entity.
-Consolidation entities are considered federal reporting entities and should apply generally accepted accounting principles as defined in SFFAS 34, The Hierarchy of Generally Accepted Accounting Principles, Including the Application of Standards Issued by the Financial Accounting Standards Board.
+Consolidation entities are considered federal reporting entities and should apply generally accepted accounting principles as defined in SFFAS 34.
 Refer to paragraphs 66-68 in SFFAS 47 for applicable guidance. - 19.
-If you have a P3 arrangement or transaction which involves organizations that meet the SFFAS 47 reporting requirements inclusion criteria and are reported as either a disclosure entity or related party, how might SFFAS 49 and SFFAS 47 disclosures be coordinated which SFFAS 49 disclosures apply? - 20.
-Professional judgment is required to determine how to coordinate SFFAS 497 and SFFAS 479 disclosures.
+If you have a P3 arrangement or transaction that involves organizations that meet the SFFAS 47 reporting requirements as either a disclosure entity or related party, how might SFFAS 49 and SFFAS 47 disclosures be coordinated? - 20.
+Professional judgment is required to determine how to coordinate SFFAS 49 and SFFAS 47 disclosures.
 These standards have similar disclosure objectives and requirements and are intended to be coordinated with each other.
 To the extent that the SFFAS 47 disclosures do not provide the information specific to SFFAS 49, the disclosures in paragraph 24 of SFFAS 49 should be provided so that concise, meaningful, and transparent information is provided and information is not duplicated.